ysong02/draft-song-lake-ra/draft-song-lake-ra.md

 # Acknowledgments
 {:numbered="false"}

-The author would like to thank Thomas Fossati, Goran Selander, Malisa Vucinic, Ionut Mihalcea, Muhammad Usama Sardar and Michael Richardson for the provided feedback.
+The author would like to thank Thomas Fossati, Goran Selander, Malisa Vucinic, Ionut Mihalcea, Muhammad Usama Sardar and Michael Richardson for the provided ideas and feedback.